Programming-The-Next-Step-2023/journal-imager/README.md

-# journal-imager
+# journal_imager
-A Python-based journaling app that uses NLP techniques to evaluate users' inputs and generate "summary images" using a generative AI model.
+A Python-based journaling app that uses NLP techniques to evaluate users' inputs and generate 'summary images' using a generative AI model.